-A new dashboard has been developed to monitor the timeliness of investigations to ensure that investigations are conducted in a timely manner and the related data is accurately and timely recorded (see Exhibit 9 for related business rules).
+A new dashboard has been developed to monitor the timeliness of investigations to ensure that investigations are conducted in a timely manner and the related data is accurately and timely recorded (see Exhibit 12 for related business rules).

-Exhibit 9: Timeliness Dashboard Business Rules
+Exhibit 12: Timeliness Dashboard Business Rules

-Timelines s - Business Rules Туре Metric Business Definition Business Logic Trend Timely vs Untimely - Investigation Trend of the timeliness of initiating investigations.
+Timeliness - Business Rules 100 Type Netric Business Definition Business Logic 1 Trend Timely vs Untimely - Investigation Trend of the timeliness of initiating investigations.
 This shows how many are initiated timely or untimely.
 The total number of timely and untimely Investigations initiated by month.
-The following are the criteria for Timely Priority 1 and Priority 2 Investigation Initiations: A Face to Face Interview must be conducted with each alleged victim within the Priority 1 or Priority 2 timefram from the receipt of the initial Holline Referral.
-For Priority 1 investigations, all Alleged victims must be interviewed within 72 Hours from the Referral Date.
-For Priority 2 investigations, all Alleged Victims must be interviewed within 72 Hours from the Referral Date.
-For Fore Face Interview with each client with the Role in Referral of Alleged Victim is required for the Investigation Initiation timeframe.
-One of the following 'Face to Face' Types of Contact must be sleeted: Face to Face (Child Advoca Center), Face to Face (Court), Face to Face (Call/Prison), Face to Face (Investigation), Face to Face (Investigation), Face to Face (Investigation), Face to Face (Child Advoca Center), Face to Face (Cheral Healt Health Facility), Face to Face (DHSO Office), Face to Face (Investigation), Face to Face (Investigation), Face to Face (Cher), Face to Face (Cher), Face to Face (Date), Face to Face (Interview Attempts documented for each Alleged Victim with the Contact Type of 'Contact Attempted/Unable to Locate' or 'Face to Face (Falled Attempt)' will be counted as Timely what the Date Interviewed/Vontacted falls within the Priority 1 or Priority 11 Initiation timeframes.
-The Interview Status for a DCFS Referral must be 'Approved'.
-Example of an Untimely Priority 1 1 Initiation: A Referral was opened on 08/01/2018 at 04:30 PM.
-All the victims were interviewed by 08/02/2018 at 04:35 20 PM.
-The eaxer and the Referral Date of lass than or equal to 24 hours to document the Paulity 1 Investigation the Worker has 2 hours for Priority 1 Investigation the Worker has 2 hours for Priority 1 Investigations.
-The Workers are given an extr
+The following are the criteria for Timely Priority 1 and Priority 2 Investigation Initiations: A Face to Face Interview must be conducted with each alleged victim within the Priority 1 or Priority 2 timeframe from the receipt of the initial holling Referral.
+For Priority 1 Investigations, all alleged Victims must be interviewed within 24 Hours from the Referral Date.
+For Priority 1 Investigations, all alleged Victims must be interviewed within 24 Hours from the Referral Date.
+Tow Face to Face Interview with each client with the Refer in Referral of Alleged Victim's Interviewed Tow 10 Investigation Initiation tabe.
+Client with the Refer in Referral of Alleged Victim's Interviewed Tow 10 Investigation Initiation timeframe.
+B One of the following Face to Face Topy Care, Pace to Face (Child Advocat Carter, Face to Face (Court), Face to Face (Day Care), Face to Face (Child Advocat Carter, Face to Face (Court), Face to Face (Day Care), Face to Face (Child Advocat Carter, Face to Face (Court), Face to Face (Day Care), Face to Face (Child Advocat Carter, Face to Face (Court CPC), Face to Face (Day Care), Face to Face (Colescevet, Loo young/Inty) Face to Face (Other ICPC), Face to Face (Cale Attempted Unit), Face to Face (Colescevet, Loo young/Inty) Face to Face (Court CPC), Face to Face (Cale Attempted Unit), Face to Face (Colescevet, Loo young/Inty) Face to Face (Coler ICPC), Face to Face (Cale Attempted Unit), Face to Face (Child Advocat Chartempted Unite to Locate or Face (Face Face (Sace)).
+There interview attempts documented for each Alleged Victim with the Contact Type of 'Contact Attempted United Victims (The Face Face (Sace)).
+The Interview State for a DCFS Referal must be 'Approved'.
+Example of an United Victims Interviewed by 0(0/2018 at 04:30 PM.
+All the victims were interviewed by 0(0/2018 at 04:30 PM.
+All the victims were interviewed by 0(0/2018 at 04:30 PM.
+The example would be counted as initiated Unitem vais